DHTMLX/docs-diagram/docs/api/cell_manager/beforecellsremove_event.md

 ### Description

-@short: fires before cells of the swimlane are removed
+@short: Fires before cells of the swimlane are removed

 ### Usage